 He turned toward me and smiled.
 "Hey there, Alex."

 I pushed him off the cell doors.
 "You idiot!"
 I could smell the alcohol on his clothes and breath.
-"You're drunk the night before the arena?"
+"You're drunk the night before the arena?
+Didn't last time teach you a lesson at all?"

 He bobbed his head back and laughed.
-It looked like he could barely support the weight of his own head.
-When he pulled his head back forward it kept going until his chin touched his chest, causing him to stumble forward.
+It looked like he could barely support the weight of his own noggin.
+When he pulled it back forward it kept going until his chin touched his chest, causing him to stumble forward.
 I quickly caught him and straightened him out.

-"Jack, it had been barely thirty minutes since you left.
+"Jack, it has been barely thirty minutes since you left.
 How are you this toasted?"

 "Iiiiiii just wanted to have some fuuuuun," He slurred.